First Steps

 Daily Review

-2. Process inbox items
+2. Process inbox items (aim for inbox zero)

 3. Mark completed tasks as done

-4. Adjust priorities as needed
+4. Adjust priorities and statuses as needed

-5. Review tomorrow's tasks in "Upcoming"
+5. Review tomorrow's tasks in "Upcoming" (7-day view)

 Weekly Planning